Fairness Concepts for Indivisible Items with Externalities: Two Agents

 \begin{proof} First create a dummy agent $1'$ of $1$.
 Both agent $1$ and agent $1'$ treat each other as agent $2$ and they have a symmetric valuation function such that for any item $a \in A$, we have $V_1(1, a) = V_{1'}(1', a)$ and $V_1(1', a) = V_{1'}(1, a) = V_1(2, a)$.
 That is, if item $a$ is assigned to $1'$, then agent $1'$ receives the value $V_1(1, a)$ and agent $1$ receives the value $V_1(2, a)$ as if item $a$ is assigned to $2$ from the perspective of agent $1$.

-Then compute an EFX allocation $\tilde{\pi}$ between agents $1$ and $1'$ via the algorithm in the proof of Lemma~\ref{lemma:2same}.
+Compute an EFX allocation $\tilde{\pi}$ between agents $1$ and $1'$ via the algorithm in the proof of Lemma~\ref{lemma:2same}.
 Allocation $\tilde{\pi}$ divides all items $A$ into two bundles; let agent $2$ first choose the bundle she prefers and leave the remaining bundle to agent $1$.
 Since agent $2$ chooses first, she does not envy agent~$1$.
-We showed that $\tilde{\pi}$ is EFX between $1$ and $1'$ in Lemma~\ref{lemma:2same}, thus it is EFX no matter which bundle agent $1$ receives.
+We showed that $\tilde{\pi}$ is EFX between $1$ and $1'$ in Lemma~\ref{lemma:2same}, so it is EFX no matter which bundle agent $1$ receives.
 This completes the proof of Theorem~\ref{theo:EFX:two}. \end{proof}

-Note that constructing an EF1 allocation is easier and can be done in linear time, since we do not need to sort all items based on $\Delta(\cdot)$.
-The detailed proof is provided in the appendix. \begin{corollary} There always exists an EF1 allocation between two agents which can be computed in linear time. \end{corollary}
+We remark that constructing an EF1 allocation is easier and can be done in linear time, because we do not need to sort all items based on $|\Delta(\cdot)|$.
+The detailed proof is provided in \Cref{app:proof-cor-EF1-two}.

+\begin{corollary} There always exists an EF1 allocation between two agents which can be computed in time $O(m)$. \end{corollary}